Path Integral Guided Policy Search: Experiments

 \subsubsection{Pick-and-place}

 In the pick-and-place task adaptation experiment, the goal of the robot is to adapt the demonstrated trajectory to a displaced and rotated object.
 The bottle is displaced by 5cm and rotated by 30 degrees from its demonstrated position.
 The local policy consists of 200 time steps.
 The initial noise is set such that the robot is able to grasp or partially grasp the bottle at its new position at least 10\% of the time.
 Figure~\ref{fig:task_adapt} shows performance of PI$^2$ on recovering the pick-and-place behavior for the displaced bottle.
+We do not compare this performance to LQR as our cost function could not be modeled with a linear-quadratic approximation.
 The robot is able to achieve a 100\% success rate at placing the bottle upright at the target after 8 iterations.
 The learning is slower than in the door task, and more exploration is required to adapt the demonstration, since the robot has to not only grasp the object but also place it into a stable upright position to succeed.
 This is difficult, as the bottle might rotate in hand during grasping, or might tip over when the robot releases it at the target.
 Hence, both stages of the task must be executed correctly in order to achieve success.
 We noticed that the robot learned to grasp the bottle slightly above its center of mass, which made stable placement easier.
 Furthermore, this made the bottle rotate in the hand towards a vertical orientation when placing it at the goal position.